-Happy December 1st everyone!
-Can you believe it’s the last month of 2016 already?
+Happy December everyone!
+Can you believe it’s the last month of 2017 already?
 I can’t.
-I haven’t played enough games, but December is always a great month for playing with family so I’m looking forward to the next few weeks!
+Like last year, I feel like I haven’t played enough games, but December is always a great month for playing with family so I’m looking forward to the next few weeks!
+I posted this article last year but I’m reposting it again because I feel that this is important.
+Please find a way to donate at least 1 game (or toy); it’s amazing what a little act of kindness can do for a child’s life.

 - Toys for Tots — cash or tons of donation locations for new, unwrapped toys/games — but there is a deadline coming up QUICK!

-- Local Church or Community group — many allow you to “adopt” families or kids for the holidays and sometimes you get a little info about what they like to help you pick out the perfect toy/game.
+- Local Church, Community Group, TV Station, etc. — many allow you to “adopt” families or kids for the holidays and sometimes you get a little info about what they like to help you pick out the perfect toy/game, while others will take pretty much anything new (but check for restrictions like no magnets in donations going to hospitals).
+(In Chicagoland: Becca’s Legacy, WGN Drive-Through Toy Drive)

 Budget already kind of tight?
 Here are places you can donate year round (and many of these take gently used stuff so you have to make room after the holidays for your new games, consider donating some to one of these):